GNU Project: Copyleft

-Copyleft is what helps maintain free use of this software among other programmers.
-Copyleft gives the legal right to everyone to use, edit, and redistribute programs or programs' code as long as the distribution terms do not change.
+Copyleft licenses help maintain free use of this software among other programmers.
+Copyleft gives everyone the legal right to use, edit, and redistribute programs or programs' code as long as the distribution terms do not change.
 As a result, any user who obtains the software legally has the same freedoms as the rest of its users do.

-The GNU Project and the Free Software Foundation sometimes differentiate between "strong" and "weak" copyleft.
+The GNU Project and the Free Software Foundation sometimes differentiate between "strong" and "weak" copyleft licenses.
 "Weak" copyleft programs typically allow distributors to link them together with non-free programs, while "strong" copyleft strictly forbids this practice.
 Most of the GNU Project's output is released under a strong copyleft, although some is released under a weak copyleft or a lax, push-over free software license.